Julianrc17/TFM_Chromohalobacter_salexigens_MADOBIS/README.md

 This will be the first file encountered in the repository: a txt script that outlines, step by step, the code used to process the raw, unfiltered data.
 Based on a series of commands executed in WSL.

 - **cat** command is used to join several files, in this case we have a series of .fastq files that are separate and to process and align them it is better to join them.
 - **fastqc** quality control checks on the combined FASTQ files for read 1 and read 2, generating quality reports.
-All quality reports were checked to ensure they were of good quality and a cleaning was also done with trimmomatic but it is an optional step that in the end was not done in the final result.
+All quality reports were checked to ensure they were of good quality and a cleaning was also done with trimmomatic but it is an optional step that in the final result was not done.
 - **bwa mem** aligns paired-end reads to the reference genome and outputs in SAM format.
 - **samtools view** converts the SAM file to BAM format, and samtools sort sorts the BAM file.
 - **samtools flagstat** provides summary statistics of the BAM file.